chmitch/powerbi-sql-rbs/README.md

 ### Step 6:  Build and run the sample

-Clean the solution, rebuild the solution, and run it.
+Clean the PowerBI-AzureSQL-AzureAD-DotNetCore solution, rebuild the solution, and run it.

 On the Azure AD sign-in page, enter the name and password of one of the user accounts you configured in the SQL database in [Step 2](#step-2--create-and-configure-sql-database) above.